collocations.org

 There is no immediate cause for worry.

-free from worry, freedom from worry, have no worries on that account/score
+have no worries on that score (BrE)

 the least of your worries